PublicDataLab/minivan-website/_site/readme.md

 ### 3. Local preview

-To have a preview on your computer, open the terminal, browse to the website folder and then run the command`jeckyll serve`.
+To have a preview on your computer, open the terminal, browse to the website folder and then run the command `bundle exec jekyll serve`.

 Done!
 Now open in any browser the url http://localhost:4000/.